 In the following is a number of commented practical examples of demand data.
 All data is in hexadecimal format.
 Comments are preceded by a semicolon.

-The examples contain only maximum values.
-For minimum values the function field in the DIF is set to 10 hex instead of 01 hex.
+Minimum values have the function field in the DIF set to 10 hex and maximum values 01 hex.

 Readout of demand data